dbltoe/Trademark/README.md

 # Trademark
 **Adds a Trademark to the Main Page and Mobile Nav Bars**

 A recent client had a requirement for their trademark to be plainly shown on all pages of their Zen Cart website.
-The best answer was to add it to the navMainWrapper in front of the default "Home" declaration for the desktop view and immediately after the "hamburger" on the mobile/tablet menu.
+The best answer was to add it to the navMainWrapper in front of the default "Home" declaration for the desktop view and immediately opposite the "hamburger" on the mobile/tablet menu.
 The lawyers say that there is no need for the TM or R symbol.
 Just the company name will do whether it is truly a registered trademark or not.

 This mod has two folders, one for stores using the supplied responsive_classic template (or its clone) and the other for the addon bootstrap template (or its clone).